 6) Bringing packed food is the obvious method of enjoying Wonderland economically

-The Silk Road event at STC provided exposure to the various styles of Middle Eastern food and successfully introduced my palette to Afghan street food that woould have otherwise never entered the equation.
+The Silk Road event at STC provided exposure to the various styles of Middle Eastern food and successfully introduced my palate to Afghan street food that woould have otherwise never entered the equation.
 Having just secured a duo of 2 Ladies and Lemon King from CoCo and in desperate need of sustenance following a strenuous Heartland run, Naan and Kabob's location at Bristol/Hurontario seemed a fitting choice.

 Cold Brew is soothing summer beverage that is usually heavily marked up at independent coffee shops in the downtown core, despite being one of the easiest to recreate at home.
 To shave off the associated cost of indulging in this delectable drink, I took to purchasing a box of their Chocolate Coconut-flavoured Cold Brew within days of its release.